MudOnTire/antd-pro-page-tabs/README.md

 This project depends on [umi](https://umijs.org/)'s [routing system](https://umijs.org/docs/routing) and [@umijs/plugin-layout
 ](https://umijs.org/plugins/plugin-layout), all top level routes should be wrapped in a `TabLayout`, and pages need to be displayed in a `Tab` should be wrapped by a `RouteWatcher` in order to notify the library when that page open..

-Since umi's config file only receive strings as route component's values.
-So we can create two files in our project and import/export `TabLayout` and `RouteWatcher` from the library.
+Since umi's config file only receive strings as route component's values, we can create two files in our project and import/export `TabLayout` and `RouteWatcher` from the library.

 For example, we create `TabLayout.tsx` and `RouteWatcher.tsx` in `src/components/PageTab`: